 None of us are strangers to debates regarding the King.
 Undoubtedly, the most common NBA discussion of the 21st century is who is better, LeBron James or Michael Jordan.
 While I have no doubt that there will always be arguments over who is the greatest basketball player of all time, there is something else much more relative to the 2019 season that we must discuss.

-Lebron James is currently out with a groin injury he suffered against the Golden State Warriors on Christmas Day, where the Lakers, to everyones surprise, beat the Warriors in Oracle Arena, 127-101.
+LeBron James is currently out with a groin injury he suffered against the Golden State Warriors on Christmas Day, where the Lakers, to everyone’s surprise, beat the Warriors in Oracle Arena, 127-101.
 James suffered the injury midway through the third quarter, but the Lakers still went on to handsomely defeat the winner of last years NBA Championships.

 Since their Christmas Day victory, the Lakers have played a total of eight games, going 3-5 without Lebron on the court.
-However, the record is not what is most important for the Lakers in Lebron’s absence.
+However, the record is not what is most important for the Lakers in LeBron’s absence.
 Currently, the Lakers sit in 8th place in the Western Conference, with an overall record of 23-19.
-Since it is still fairly early in the NBA season, this is by no means a bad standing.
+Since it is still relatively early in the NBA season, this is by no means a bad standing.
 In fact, I believe these circumstances are going to help the Lakers down the road.

 Now that the rest of the Lakers have been able to play without James, and truly push their limits, once he returns, he is stepping back into an entirely different team.
-The combination of this newly experienced Lakers team and Lebron James should make other NBA teams very concerned.
-Lebron will be able to have significantly more trust in his teammates and they will have more confidence in themselves.
+The combination of this newly experienced Lakers team and LeBron James should make other NBA teams very concerned.
+LeBron will be able to have significantly more trust in his teammates and they will have more confidence in themselves.
 That is a recipe for some excellent momentum going into the rest of the NBA season, and I am excited to see, just how high, the Lakers can fly.